-a.
-The Secretariat shall consist of the Executive Secretary, who shall be its principal officer, the Assistant Executive Secretary, and the Secretaries of the Subcommittees and ad hoc groups, together with such clerical and technical personnel as are determined by the Deputy Associate Administrator, Office of Spectrum Management to be necessary to carry out the work of the IRAC.
+- a.
+The Secretariat shall consist of the Executive Secretary, who shall be its principal officer, the Assistant Executive Secretary, and the Secretaries of the Subcommittees and ad hoc groups, together with such clerical and technical personnel as are determined by the Deputy Associate Administrator for Domestic Spectrum Management, Office of Spectrum Management to be necessary to carry out the work of the IRAC. - b.
+The Executive Secretary shall be responsible for the administration of the affairs of the IRAC and of the Secretariat.
+The Executive Secretary shall: - 1. function as Secretary of the IRAC; - 2. appoint the Secretaries of the Subcommittees; and